Salithox/2nd-site/src/site/update/update.md

 tags: "sitestuff"
 ---

+- 8-7-2024
+  - Added json file for tabling game collection
+  - added one game to test.
+  - removed card css
+  - removed card

+- Known bugs:
+  - ~~Table broke when adding section to md file~~
+  - ~~legend broke when adding section to md file~~
+  - ~~card not working~~
+  - ~~css for card not working~~

 - 8-5-2024
   - Added new link for goats site
   - Added photo link to Goats site link.